 Experience what it was like to walk through Long Island in the mid-1800s.
-This recreated old-time village brims with actual homes and businesses relocated and restored on 209 acres.
-Visit a hat maker and a blacksmith.
-Volunteers in period costume explain how life was way back when.
+This recreated old-time village brims with real homes and businesses relocated and restored on 209 acres.
+Visit a hat maker and a blacksmith, while volunteers in period costume explain how life was way back when.

 The Restoration has special events year-round, including reenactments of historic baseball games, an annual rabbit show, an Old Fashioned Independence Day Celebration on the Fourth of July and more.
-There's a seasonal farm stand in the parking lot, with sustainably grown produce for sale.
-The fruits and veggies are grown on the certified organic Restoration Farm
+There's even a seasonal farm stand in the parking lot, with sustainably grown produce for sale.

 08 of 10

-Bring the kids into the great outdoors.
-The first Audubon Songbird Sanctuary in the U.S., the Theodore Roosevelt Sanctuary & Audubon Center is a great place to stroll and look for birds.
+The first Audubon Songbird Sanctuary in the U.S., the Theodore Roosevelt Sanctuary & Audubon Center in Oyster Bay is a great place to stroll and look for birds.
 It offers programs for adults and children throughout the year, and kids' Audubon Adventures in the summer.

 09 of 10

 The Vanderbilt Museum sits on the former Gold Coast estate of William K. Vanderbilt II, great-grandson of railroad mogul Cornelius Vanderbilt.
-With a spectacular view of Long Island Sound, it has a marine and natural history museum, a mansion, a park and a planetarium offering regularly-scheduled sky shows.
+With a spectacular view of Long Island Sound, the Centerport mansion has a marine and natural history museum, a mansion, a park and a planetarium offering regularly-scheduled sky shows.

-During the summer, the museum presents concerts and other events, including the Arena Players Children's Theatre performances, and the Arena Players Repertory Company's performances of Shakespeare's plays in the cobblestone courtyard of the mansion.
+During the summer, the museum presents concerts and other events, including the Arena Players Children's Theatre performances, and the Arena Players Repertory Company's productions of Shakespeare's plays in the cobblestone courtyard of the mansion.
 There are also children's and adult workshops.
-Please see the Vanderbilt Museum website for more information.

 10 of 10